Goodwin Goes Green

 - The South Meadows, owned by Goodwin, are a Living Lab for the Environmental Studies students.
 Field studies, ecological restorations, and water-quality monitoring can be tested at this site.

-- The College held a colloquium on Connecticut River Floodplain Research in 2013, with presenters and attendees from all over the state.
+- The University held a colloquium on Connecticut River Floodplain Research in 2013, with presenters and attendees from all over the state.

-- With the aid of the Metropolitan District Commission, water technician programs will soon be offered at both the Connecticut River Academy and Goodwin College
+- With the aid of the Metropolitan District Commission, water technician programs will soon be offered at both the Connecticut River Academy and Goodwin University

 - The Connecticut River Odyssey is a three-week college course offered to high school students.
 Much of the students' time is spent in hands-on science, using the Connecticut River watershed as a classroom.